PolyglotSystems/certificate-sentinel-operator/docs/full_yaml_spec-KeystoreSentinel.md

       smtp_auth_type: plain # SMTP authentication type, can be `plain`, `login`, or `cram-md5`
       smtp_use_ssl: false # [optional] Enable or disable SMTP TLS - defaults to `true`
       smtp_use_starttls: false # [optional] Enable or disable SMTP TLS - defaults to `true`
-  target: # target is a Kubernetes object being targeted and scanned for x509 Certificate data
+  target: # target is a Kubernetes object being targeted and scanned for Java Keystore data
-    # Target Secrets/v1, looking for certificates with expirations coming in 30, 60, 90, 9000, and 9001 days across all namespaces with a specific serviceaccount
+    # Target Secrets/v1, looking for Keystores with certificates that have expirations coming in 30, 60, 90, 9000, and 9001 days across all namespaces with a specific serviceaccount
     apiVersion: v1 # Corresponds to the apiVersion of the object being targeted - likely just v1 for Secrets & ConfigMaps
     daysOut: # [optional] Expiration thresholds for 30, 60, 90, 9000, and 9001 days out - 9000/9001 are for testing.
 Defaults to 30, 60, and 90
       - 30